 4. Check the Enable Branching checkbox in the form field.

 7. Once you have designated a branch for an optional answer, identify what kind of form field you want users to see next if they choose that answer.
 (Note: You can designate any type of form field to appear when a branch is selected).
 Drag and drop your desired Form Field into your submission form.
-The example below shows a date field for applicant's who answered Yes, asking at what time they previously applied for the same opportunity.
+The example below shows a date field for applicants who answered Yes, asking on what date they previously applied for the same opportunity.
 Click on the Add Branch dropdown in the upper left area of the field, and select the branch to which this field should be connected.